rothjamesroth/James-E-Roth/case-study-1.md

 ### Rebuilding Technical Reporting Standards
 I modernized the organization’s non-conformance technical reporting procedure to:

-• Standardize documentation methods and reduce redundancy through technical innovation wit the support of the IT team
+• Standardize documentation methods and reduce redundancy through technical innovation with the support of the IT team
 • Improve clarity and consistency in customer and OEM communication
 • Reduce engineering report rework by focusing on customer requirements